 Amazon reverses decision to ban customers from using Visa credit cards

-The online retailer had been expecting to introduce the changes from this Wednesday, having warned customers the card company’s fees were too high.
+The online retailer had intended to introduce the changes from Wednesday, having warned customers that the card company’s fees were too high.

 Amazon has reversed a decision to ban customers from using UK Visa credit cards on its website.